 The Fujifilm X-E4 is decent for travel photography.
 Image quality is impressive, with good noise handling capability and sharpness when shooting at moderate ISO levels, which is good for nighttime photography.
 It's also very compact and lightweight, making it easy to slip in and out of a pocket or carrying pouch.
 Its wide shutter speed range should also let you capture quick moments or take complex long-exposure shots.
 If you're shooting in JPEG, you can choose between 18 different film simulation modes for a bit of added flair, though we don't currently test the camera with those filters active.
 Unfortunately, the camera's autofocus system can struggle to track both subjects' faces as well as moving objects.
 Also, its minimalistic design can make it uncomfortable to use for long shooting sessions, with no actual handgrip and few dedicated controls for adjusting exposure parameters on the fly.

-The Fujifilm X-E4 is a satisfactory option for sports and wildlife photography.
+The Fujifilm X-E4 is decent for sports and wildlife photography.
 You can use its electronic shutter to increase its maximum continuous shooting speed up to 30 fps, which should help capture clear shots of very fast-moving subjects, though it's worth noting that using that feature incurs a crop.
 Image quality is great, and the camera itself feels impressively sturdy.
 Unfortunately, its highly compact design can make it somewhat uncomfortable to use, and you may find it unwieldy in conjunction with a heavy telephoto lens.
 It also lacks any onboard image stabilization feature, making it challenging to capture clear images at extended focal lengths.
 Its autofocus system can also have a hard time tracking moving subjects.

-The Fujifilm X-E4 is good for vlogging.
+The Fujifilm X-E4 is okay for vlogging.
 Its screen can tilt and flips up for selfies, and its lightweight design makes it highly portable.
 Video quality is also good whether you're shooting in 4k or FHD, and the camera's autofocus system does a superb job of tracking subjects' faces while recording video.
 It also features a wide complement of inputs and outputs, which is good if you plan on attaching an external recorder or an auxiliary microphone.
 Unfortunately, it lacks in-body image stabilization, meaning that you may observe some level of camera shake while shooting handheld, depending on whether or not your lens has an optical stabilization feature.
 It also can overheat during extended recording sessions, especially when shooting in 4k, though the severity of this risk can vary depending on real-world conditions.

-The Fujifilm X-E4 is a great choice for studio video.
+The Fujifilm X-E4 is decent for studio video.
 Video quality in FHD and 4k is good overall, though you may notice a bit of noise when shooting in darker environments.
 Its autofocus system delivers superb performance in FHD and does a great job of tracking subjects when shooting in 4k.
 This camera also supports Log recording, yielding a wider dynamic range and allowing for in-depth color grading while editing, though we don't currently test this function.
 If you plan on shooting video with an external recorder, it's capable of outputting 10-bit 4:2:2 color video through its HDMI port, too.
 It features a wide variety of inputs and outputs, including a microphone jack and an analog to USB-C adapter if you plan on using a pair of headphones to monitor audio levels.
 Unfortunately, your recording may be interrupted by overheat warnings, though the frequency of these interruptions can vary in real-world conditions.

 The Fujifilm X-E4 isn't for action video.
 While it's compact, lightweight, and well-built, it isn't meant to be attached to a chest or helmet rig.
 It isn't rated as being weather-sealed, though we don't currently test for that.
 It also lacks in-body or digital image stabilization, so you may notice some level of camera shake in handheld videos depending on if the lens you use has an optical stabilization feature.
 Still, this camera does have a dedicated slow-motion shooting mode in FHD and can shoot 4k video without a crop, though it's limited to a maximum frame rate of 30 fps in that resolution.